apache/aurora/docs/reference/scheduler-configuration.md

 	The timeout for doing log appends and truncations.
 -native_log_zk_group_path
 	A zookeeper node for use by the native log to track the master coordinator.
+-offer_filter_duration (default (5, secs))
+	Duration after which we expect Mesos to re-offer unused resources.
+A short duration improves scheduling performance in smaller clusters, but might lead to resource starvation for other frameworks if you run many frameworks in your cluster.
 -offer_hold_jitter_window (default (1, mins))
 	Maximum amount of random jitter to add to the offer hold time window.
 -offer_reservation_duration (default (3, mins))